The carnivore diet (also known as “zero-carb”) is by far the most talked-about diet lately and for good reason.

 It’s key with the carnivore diet that you eat all forms of meat possible, including vital organs.
 Yeah, steak tastes great, but you’ll be missing out on fat-soluble vitamins and digestive enzymes that are found in organ meats:

-Pancreas: Digestive enzymes necessary for absorption of protein & fats (great for the gut, which means it’s great for acne)
+- Pancreas: Digestive enzymes necessary for the absorption of protein & fats (great for the gut, which means it’s great for acne)

 4. The carnivore diet is a low-carb diet

-Long story short: if you’re insulin resistance, your acne might be caused by eating too many carbs.
+Long story short: if you’re insulin resistant, your acne might be caused by eating too many carbs.

 Drawbacks of the carnivore diet for acne